10 Things to Do Before Hiring a Real Estate Agent

 HomeLight makes it easy to connect with the best real estate agents in your area.
 Tell us a bit about your home and when you plan to sell, and we’ll connect you with two to three agent recommendations in minutes.

-After the interviews, take some time to reflect on the agent’s answers and their overall vibe.
-They may have amazing credentials and history, but if they rub you the wrong way during the interview, chances are you may not be the best match.
+After the interviews, take some time to reflect on the agent’s answers and the overall feel you got from them.
+They may have amazing credentials and history, but if they rub you the wrong way during the interview, chances are, they may not be the best match.

 What not to do before hiring a real estate agent